 HONDA ELITE 80 (CH80)

 For the 1989 model year, Honda did shift the assembly from Japan to Mexico and changed the rims from steel to aluminum rims.
 The headlight was updated for 2001 to make it possible to change the bulb without buying an entirely new assembly.
-Owners of earlier Elite 80’s will need to spend $50 - $100 buying a new headlight should their aging bulb fail
+Owners of earlier Elite 80’s will need to spend $50 - $100 buying a new headlight should their aging bulb fail.
+If you do wind up in this situation, buy the newer design so in the future you can just replace the bulb.
+Honda also tweaked the front drum brake for 2005, so the front rim for 2005 - 2007 is different and not interchangeable with the one on earlier Elite 80’s.

 Despite the Elite 80’s popularity and long model run, an aftermarket scene never really developed for this scooter.
-Battlescooter did release an exhaust for this scooter recently but besides that there really isn’t anything.
+Battlescooter did briefly produce an exhaust for this scooter but besides that there really isn’t anything Elite 80 specific.
 Most aftermarket scooter parts are created in Japan and Taiwan and the Elite 80 was never that popular over there which is why there aren’t go fast parts available.
 Until recently, the Japanese and Taiwan folks have seemed to focus on only 2-stroke scooters and mostly 50cc ones at that.

 Storage & Convenience